 How many times have you acted on an assumption that turned out to be wrong?
 It happens all the time.
-Several weeks ago, in the early aftermath of the Marathon Bombing tragedy, I found myself believing that younger brother, Dzhokhar Tsarnaev, was a solely victim of his brother’s violence.
+Several weeks ago, in the early aftermath of the Marathon Bombing tragedy, I found myself believing that my younger brother, Dzhokhar Tsarnaev, was a solely victim of his brother’s violence.

 As I consider this mistaken belief through the lens of the Ladder of Inference, I see that in the “Pool of Data” (available to me as a resident in suburban Boston), were the reports from Dzhokar’s high school friends, who vouched for his good character.
-I “selected that data,” lent meaning to its significance and came away with “assumptions” that led to my belief.
+I “selected that data,” lent meaning to its significance, and came away with “assumptions” that led to my belief.

-The Ladder of Inference, originally developed by Harvard Business School professor Chris Argyris, helps us understand our communication barriers and come to common understanding based on shared data and interpretation.
+The Ladder of Inference, originally developed by Harvard Business School professor Chris Argyris, helps us understand our communication barriers and come to a common understanding based on shared data and interpretation.
 It is a wonderful tool if you’re teaching communication and soft skills workshops, but it’s also a great tool to use as a teacher or trainer, to better understand the thinking of your students or colleagues.

 Read more about the Ladder of Inference.